Effective Preparation for Mediation and Arbitration Preliminary Hearings: Perspectives of Neutrals and Parties

 Angela Romero-Valedón, Esq. joined the American Arbitration Association in 2016 as Director of ADR Services.
 She has been the Commercial Vice President of the Miami Regional office since November 2022.
 She oversees the Southeast Region comprising of North Carolina, South Carolina, Georgia, Florida, Puerto Rico and the US Virgin Islands’ commercial division.
 In her role, she is responsible for regional outreach and advancing the use of ADR services.
 She is a Florida licensed attorney and a former Florida Supreme Court certified circuit court mediator.

-Herbert H. (Hal) Gray, III, Esq.
+Herbert H. (Hal) Gray III, Esq.

 Herbert H. (Hal) Gray III is a highly respected construction arbitrator and mediator based in Atlanta, Georgia, with over 35 years of experience resolving complex construction, commercial, and real estate disputes.
 A Fellow and past president of the College of Commercial Arbitrators and a Fellow of the American College of Construction Lawyers, Hal has served on panels for the American Arbitration Association, ICDR, and CPR.
 He has handled a wide range of disputes involving owners, contractors, design professionals, and sureties across diverse projects, including hospitals, infrastructure, and high-rise developments.
 A graduate of Emory University School of Law and the University of North Carolina at Chapel Hill, he is also a frequent lecturer and writer in the field and was honored with the Justice Harold G. Clarke Award by the Georgia Supreme Court Commission on Dispute Resolution in 2020.